Nonye2K3/Bnball/replit.md

 - No emoji usage per design guidelines (replaced with text and icons)

 **Key Pages:**
-- Home (Landing): Hero section with wallet connection and navigation
+- Home (Landing): Redesigned to match reference with Hero (3D soccer balls, feature cards), Live Markets preview (chart visualizations, YES/NO toggles), How It Works (left-aligned steps), and Footer
 - Markets: Live prediction markets with betting interface
 - How It Works: Platform explanation with parallax animations
 - Tokenomics: Dual-token economy details